 Marilyn Monroe’s house at 12305 5th Helena Drive in Los Angeles was the 43rd home the icon had lived in — and the last.
-Purchased in February 1962, the icon would be found dead in her bedroom there just six months after moving in.
+Purchased in February 1962, it was eventually the place where the icon would be found dead in her bedroom just six months after moving in.
 The house was still littered with unpacked boxes.

-Hidden in a cul-de-sac in the exclusive Brentwood neighborhood of Los Angeles, Marilyn Monroe’s psychiatrist had suggested she purchase it, saying the star should “put down some roots.”
+Hidden in a cul-de-sac in the exclusive Brentwood neighborhood of Los Angeles, the house was purchased by Marilyn Monroe on the suggestion of her psychiatrist, who said the star should “put down some roots.”

 It was a wise suggestion and Monroe loved her home, which became an extension of herself.
 As she said in her final interview with LIFE Magazine, “Anybody who likes my house, I am sure I will get along with.”